-Ed Cesar subsequently became a test pilot for Los Angeles-based Eipper-Formance.
+Ed Cesar became a test pilot for Los Angeles-based Eipper-Formance.
 Outside the hang gliding world, Ed subsequently ran a business creating aircraft interiors and his clients included the actor and jet pilot John Travolta.
 Coincidentally, Brian also worked in airliner refurbishment.

 That looks to me like the Scripps Institution of Oceanography pier, which is at the south end of the Torrey Pines ridge, San Diego.

 Kent Trimble, Lee Wilson, and Alan Dimen founded Manta Products of Oakland, San Francisco, in November 1972.
 As far as this author has determined, only three other Rogallo flex-wing hang glider manufacturers existed at the time, at least in California and possibly in the world; Bill Bennett’s Delta Wing and Dick Eipper’s Eipper-Formance, both in the Los Angeles area; and Moyes Delta Gliders in Australia.
 Manta claims to be first to introduce the foldable control frame and no-tools set-up.
 (Source: Whole Air January-February 1983)

 See the Manta Products of California related topics menu.